See which schools offer LPN programs in Alaska

-Other major duties of the practical nurse include keeping an inventory of drug supplies and intravenous fluids and submitting re-order requests in advance.
-The LPN must also work well in a team, sharing and receiving critical information and feedback in a supportive manner.
-Practical nurses must have strong written and verbal communication skills to perform effectively in a fast-paced environment.
-Other LPN duties include training activities and participation in staff meetings.
+Other major duties of the practical nurse include keeping an inventory of drug supplies and intravenous fluids.
+In addition, they must submit re-order requests in advance.
+The LPN must also work well in a team.
+Sharing and receiving critical information and feedback in a supportive manner is important.
+Moreover, practical nurses need strong written and verbal communication skills to perform well in a fast-paced environment.
+Finally, LPNs often take part in training activities and attend staff meetings.

 LPNs also perform the following tasks: